 Retailers going out of business are a common feature of changing fashions on the highly competitive UK high street however in times of economic difficulty the number of retailers falling into administration rises rapidly.

-The Retail Database's Administration Watch has been started to provide a monthly review of UK based retailers that have gone into administration.
+The Retail Database's Administration Watch has been started to provide a regular review of UK based retailers that have gone into administration.

 Latest Administration Watch

 Retail administration job losses fall to their lowest level since Q4 2010

 With the economy growing and showing signs of accelerating during the third quarter, the pace of retail administrations slowed during the period from July to the end of September.
 The number of jobs directly lost as a result of major high street retailers going into administration during the quarter fell to the lowest level since the final quarter of 2010.

 During the quarter there were few major high street administrations with Nicole Farhi in July one of the best known brands to face difficulty.
 In this instance, the administration had relatively little impact upon employment and store closures as Maxine Hargreaves-Adams bought the firm within the month.

 Major high street administrations that occurred in the quarter have so far led to 20 store closures, and 800 job losses.
 The number of job losses is relatively high compared to store closures as the failure of Montgomery Tomlinson led to the loss of concessions rather than stand-alone stores.